geotools/geotools/docs/user/tutorial/raster/image.rst

 * ``countries.shp``

-1. When you run the program you will first see the wizard dialog prompting your for the image and shapefile.
+1. When you run the program you will first see the wizard dialog prompting you for the image and shapefile.

   .. image:: images/ImageLab_dialog.png